WhiskersReneeWe/log_analysis_postgresql/README.md

 ## Acknowledgement

-I sincerely thank for the amazing Udacity community!
+I sincerely thank the amazing Udacity community for my adventure with Python and SQL!